College Disha

 • UP Board does not follow the NCERT syllabus due to t which students face lots of problems while preparing for the entrance exams Because those people read the syllabus of both State and NCERT.

-• Some Boards like Karnataka, Gujrat, Tripura, Meghalaya, Himachal Pradesh, and UP are some Boards that are not following the NCERT Book but have completely aligned themselves to NCERT.
+• Some Boards like Karnataka, Gujrat, Tripura, Meghalaya, Himachal Pradesh and UP are some Board that is not following the NCERT Book but have completely aligned themselves to NCERT.

 • 5 Subjects (MATHS, SCIENCE, SOCIAL SCIENCE, ENGLISH) + 1 extra language +1 Vocational subject (General IT)